Romans 10:1-15: Good News for All

-437 good news for everyonePaul writes in Romans: “My dear brothers and sisters, what I pray for the Israelites with all my heart and pray for them is that they may be saved” (Romans 10,1 New Geneva translation).
+437 good news for everyonePaul writes in his letter to the Romans: “My dear brothers and sisters, what I pray for the Israelites is that they may be saved.”
+(Röm 10,1).

-But there was a problem: “For they do not lack zeal for God's cause; I can attest to that.
-What they lack is the right knowledge.
-They have not seen what God's righteousness is all about and are trying to stand up before God through their own righteousness.
-In doing so, they rebel against God's righteousness instead of submitting to it” (Romans 10,2-3 New Geneva translation).
+But there was a problem: “For they are not lacking in zeal for God’s cause; I can testify to that.
+What they lack is knowledge.
+They have not understood the nature of God’s righteousness and try to prove themselves before God by their own righteousness.
+In doing so, they rebel against God’s righteousness instead of submitting to it.”
+(Röm 10,2-3).

 The Israelites Paul knew wanted to be righteous before God with their own works (by keeping the law).